-Begin Date (tentative): October 2021
+Begin Date (tentative): December 2021

-End Date (tentative): May 2022
+End Date (tentative): August 2022

 - 1. Project Description: The project entails improvements to two distinct reaches of Sandy Run Creek in Abington, PA.
 Improvements will be made by relocation of a sewer line, replacement of culverts, grading and planting degraded sections of the stream channel to restore connection to the floodplain, stabilizing eroding areas with stone, removing concrete lining and gabion baskets, and encouraging a meandering thalweg with stone, logs, and root wads.
 Additionally, a stormwater outlet will be re-located to create a stream, which will entail grading in a forested area for the new stream channel as well as grading to create depressional areas to encourage on-site storage of runoff and stream overflows.
 The purpose of this project is to improve channel stability, floodplain function, and aquatic habitat in Sandy Run Creek at Roychester Park and Grove Park in Abington Township, Pennsylvania. - 2.
-An emissions estimate was completed to determine the Nitrogen Oxides (NOx) and Volatile Organic Carbon (VOC) emissions (precursors to ozone formation) associated with the Abington Environmental Infrastructure Project.
-The total estimated emissions that would result from the construction is 1.3 tons of NOx and 0.1 ton of VOC (Table 1 Appendix D).
+An emissions estimate was completed to determine the Nitrogen Oxides (NOx) and Volatile Organic Carbon (VOC) emissions (precursors to ozone formation) and Particulate Matter (specifically PM{2.5}) associated with the Abington Environmental Infrastructure Project.
+The total estimated emissions that will result from the construction is 5.4 tons of NOx, 0.5 ton of VOC, and .23 ton of PM{2.5} (Table 1 Appendix D).
 Construction of the project will be completed in approximately 8 months.
-These emissions are well below the General Conformity trigger levels of 100 tons of NOx and PM{2.5}; and 50 tons of VOC per year.
-The requirements of this rule are not applicable to this project because the total direct and indirect emissions from the project are below the conformity threshold values established at 40 CFR 93.153 (b) for ozone (NOx and VOC) in a Marginal Nonattainment Area (100 tons and 50 tons of each pollutant per year).
-The project is not considered regionally significant under 40 CFR 93.153 (i).
+These emissions are well below the de minimis levels established by the EPA of 100 tons of NOx and PM{2.5} and 50 tons of VOC per year.
+A conformity determination is not required for this project because the total direct and indirect emissions from the project are below the de minimis levels set forth at 40 CFR 93.153 (b) for ozone (NOx and VOC) in a Marginal Nonattainment Area (100 tons and 50 tons of each pollutant per year) and PM{2.5} in a maintenance area.
+The project is not considered regionally significant under 40 CFR 93.153 (i). - 3.
+The project described above has been evaluated for Section 176 of the Clean Air Act.

-- 3. The project described above has been evaluated for Section 176 of the Clean Air Act.
-Project related emissions associated with the Federal action were estimated to evaluate the applicability of General Conformity regulations (40CFR§93 Subpart B). - 4.
-The project is located in Abington, PA, which has the following nonattainment-related designations with respect to the National Ambient Air Quality Standards (40CFR§81.133): Marginal Nonattainment 20015 8-hour Ozone Standard (primary and secondary). - 5.
-The requirements of this rule do not apply because the total direct and indirect emissions from this project are less than the 100 tons trigger level for NO_x for each project year and significantly below the 50 tons trigger level for VOC (40CFR§93.153(b)(1) & (2)), as VOCs, are typically a fraction of total NOx emissions.
+Project related emissions associated with the Federal action were estimated to evaluate whether a conformity determination is required in accordance with General Conformity regulations (40CFR Part 93, Subpart B).

+- 4. The project is located in Abington, PA, which has the following nonattainment-related designations with respect to the National Ambient Air Quality Standards (40 CFR §81.133): Marginal Nonattainment for the 2015 8-hour Ozone Standard (primary and secondary), and Maintenance Area for the 2006 PM{2.5} Standard. - 5.
+A conformity determination is not required because the total direct and indirect emissions from this project are less than the 100 tons de minimis level for NO_x and PM{2.5} for each project year and significantly below the 50 tons de minimis level for VOC (40 CFR §93.153(b)(1) & (2)), as VOCs, are typically a fraction of total NOx emissions.
 The estimated emissions for the project for each pollutant are provided below.

-CALENDAR YEAR MONTHS TONS NOx TONS VOC TONS PM2.5 2021-22 8 1.3 0.1 0.05
+CALENDAR YEAR MONTHS TONS NOx TONS VOC TONS PM2.5 2021-22 8 5.4 0.5 0.23

-6. The project conforms with the General Conformity requirements (40CFR§93.153(c)(1)), and is exempted from the requirements of 40 CFR §93 Subpart B.
+6. The project conforms with the General Conformity requirements (40 CFR §93.153(c)(1)), and is exempted from the requirements of 40 CFR §93 Subpart B.

 Peter R. Blum, P.E.
-Date Chief, Planning Division
+Date Chief.
+Planning Division